Conda and Mamba#

 For simple environments with a small number of packages, you can create an

-conda create -n conda_env python=3.9 package1 package2 package3
+mamba create -n mamba_env python=3.9 package1 package2 package3

 The -n

-tells Conda what to name the environment.
+tells Mamba what to name the environment.
 Here, we request Python

 version 3.9 and the packages package1 package2 package3